The joy of plein air painting in winter.

 For baselayer leggings, I have a pair of merino wool bottoms from Patagonia which have worked well in the past.
 This year I somehow forgot them while packing and could only find the synthetic ones available in the local stores.
 The synthetic ones supposedly work well for activities such as hiking or climbing, but for standing still they’re a disaster.
 I layered two pairs and still felt the cold in my legs.
 Winter hunting forums recommend First Lite, Ibex, or Icebreaker for merino wool baselayers.
 (Many are on sale at the moment, if you can find your size).
 In past winters I’ve always worn snowboarding shells over my regular pants and usually never had problems with cold legs.

 For me, the upper body is the easiest part to keep warm.
 Even though my current Patagonia parka isn’t great for really cold days, I find that with enough sweaters on it works.
 I also have a Patagonia down ‘shirt’ (really just a lightweight down jacket) which I use as a mid-layer when it’s really cold.
 As I said above, wearing lots of layers makes it more difficult to move your shoulders to paint.
 Someday I’ll pick up a dedicated painting jacket, one that is both really warm and allows a great deal of mobility, something like the Arc’teryx Ceres, or Rab Neutrino, but I’d like to try one on before dropping that kind of money.
 The really warm jackets which allow great mobility get really expensive really fast.
-Also, as superficial as it sounds, I dislike the really bright colors that much of this gear comes in.
+I also dislike the really bright colors that much of this gear comes in.
 I paint often in city centers in Europe in the winter, and I try to attract as little attention as possible while I’m working (something like this, as tempting as it is, I feel is out of the question).
 More importantly though, the bright colors can reflect back onto the painting while working in the sun, which affects the way one sees their colors.
 I find muted colors in the middle value range, or blues, are the best for shirts, sweaters and jackets.

 For my hands, I find any decent winter glove works on my left hand where I hold my brushes.
 On this trip I was using a cheap, lightweight wool glove without problems.
 On my painting hand I can’t wear a glove and paint comfortably, but I find my hand gets cold after a while.
 My solution is to carry a Hibbard Mitten in my pocket and put it on when I feel the cold.
 During those periods I’ll work on areas which don’t require much precision and after a few minutes my hand is usually warm again, and stays that way for a while.
 When it gets cold again I rinse and repeat.
 If there is a wind or it is really cold I can do a whole painting wearing a Hibbard Mitten, but I prefer not to.